 COVID-19 Maternal and Infant Health Research Registries

 Research is critical to tracking the impact of COVID-19 on maternal and infant health.
-By collecting clinical and survey data from pregnant women and babies during and following the COVID-19 pandemic, we can enhance and develop programs and policies that improve their care now and in the future.
+By collecting clinical and survey data from pregnant women and babies following the COVID-19 pandemic, we can enhance and develop programs and policies that improve care now and in the future.

 Click on the links below to learn about the COVID-19 registries open to pregnant women and newborns who meet certain inclusion criteria.

 - This registry is part of an observational research study that examines the short and long-term effect of COVID-19 in pregnancy and while breastfeeding.
 The research takes place via phone calls throughout pregnancy and post- delivery and may ask for breastmilk samples and medical records related to the pregnancy.